 An Ohio buckeye by birth, I live with my husband in rural Piedmont North Carolina.
 An outdoor enthusiast and retired history and special ed. teacher, I enjoy reading, writing, knitting, hiking, biking, Pilates, Tai Chi, and yoga.
 I also enjoy researching history and culture and love nature and its sensory stimuli.
 I particularly like writing and experimenting with poetry and flash fiction, as well as working on collaborative projects, especially with my daughter.

-My work has appeared in numerous online and print journals and anthologies, such as the Best Emerging Poets Series; Poetry in Plain Sight; The Haiku Journal; Inwood Indiana Press anthologies; Personal Story Publishing Project anthologies: Bearing Up, Exploring, That Southern Thing, Luck and Opportunity, Trouble, and Curious Stuff; Quillkeepers Press anthology, Tan Lines, Snowdrifts, and Botany of Gaia; The Tiny Seed Journal and anthology, Forest; Feral: A Journal of Poetry and Art; The Avocet and The Weekly Avocet; Poetry Quarterly; Plum Tree Tavern; The Pangolin Review; Parks and Points; Nailpolish Stories, a Tiny and Colorful Literary Journal; Flash Fiction Magazine; The Dead Mule School of Southern Literature; Quail Bell Magazine; Three Line Poetry; and Burningword Literary Journal.
+My work has appeared in numerous online and print journals and anthologies, such as the Best Emerging Poets Series; Poetry in Plain Sight; The Haiku Journal; Inwood Indiana Press anthologies; Personal Story Publishing Project anthologies: Bearing Up, Exploring, That Southern Thing, Luck and Opportunity, Trouble, and Curious Stuff; Quillkeepers Press anthology, Tan Lines, Snowdrifts, Botany of Gaia, and Inspired; The Tiny Seed Journal and anthology, Forest; Feral: A Journal of Poetry and Art; The Avocet and The Weekly Avocet; Poetry Quarterly; Plum Tree Tavern; The Pangolin Review; Parks and Points; Nailpolish Stories, a Tiny and Colorful Literary Journal; Flash Fiction Magazine; The Dead Mule School of Southern Literature; Quail Bell Magazine; Three Line Poetry; and Burningword Literary Journal.

 It’s never too late to pursue a passion!